Twarner491/TeddyWarner.org/docs/Projects/VonNiemannProbe.md

 ### PCB Design & Integration

-At the heart of the Von Niemann Probe lies a AVR ATtiny 412 based Bluetooth telegraph.
+At the heart of the Von Niemann Probe lies an AVR ATtiny 412-based Bluetooth telegraph.
 This PCB is capable of interpreting Bluetooth serial data from our chess engine (see Step 3), and translating the signal to pulses of a vibration motor.
-Before starting any PCB design work in Autodesk EAGLE, I took some time to write out these expectations for the systems operating principal, and then began the PCB schematic.
+Before starting any PCB design work in Autodesk EAGLE, I took some time to write out these expectations for the systems operating principle and then began the PCB schematic.
 The VNP mainboard is a barebones ATtiny 412 setup, including voltage regulation and smoothing capacitors, as well as headers for connection to a Bluetooth module, vibration motor, and battery power.

-The schematic includes headers for an HC-06, with serial conenctions to the ATTiny 412, and shared power line swith both the IC, and Vibration Motor.
+The schematic includes headers for an HC-06, with serial connections to the ATTiny 412, and a shared power line with both the IC and Vibration Motor.
 This vibration motor is wired both to common GND on the PCB, as well as to *Digital Pin 2*, allowing the IC to pulse the motor to convey moves in morse code.

 <center>